 The hospital is designed to meet Danish building regulation BR2015 for low-energy class 1.
 We have also developed a system solution that reduces energy consumption in ongoing operations and utilises excess heat from lighting and medical equipment, etc., to meet the cooling demand.

 The system consists of a combined heating and cooling plant with absorption cooling equipment, heat pumps and a free-cooling system, supplemented with conventional heating.

 The hospital will use ventilation systems with so-called rotary heat exchangers for heat recovery (transfer of heat from the extracted air to the intake air).
-This is a breakthrough in Denmark, as it was previously thought that rotary heat exchangers involved a significant risk of infection and cross-contamination.
-It has now been demonstrated that this is not the case.
-When used correctly, they are just as safe as the alternatives, and at the same time they save energy, take up less space, are less expensive and provide a better indoor climate.
-There are in other words many advantages.
+Rotary heat exchangers take up less space, are less expensive and provide a better indoor climate.